May 30, 2024

 "My cultural heritage is Japanese, Chinese, and Kānaka Maoli (Native Hawaiian)," Lauren shares.
 "The stories of both sides of my family are deeply woven into Hawai’i’s history.
 I grew up in a blend of cultures and traditions, which have shaped many of my core values and influenced my personal and professional choices throughout my life.
 I am determined to use my education to eventually serve my home community."

-She decided to participate in Mayo Clinic's Native American Pathway Program in order to prepare for her career in medicine through an indigeneous lens.
-She felt fortunate to share space with other indigenous students, mentors, and elders from all over the country.
-The program not only prepared her for her career and the medical school application process, but also increased her knowledge of community needs and values.
+She decided to participate in Mayo Clinic's Native American Pathway Program in order to prepare for her career in medicine through an indigenous lens.
+She felt fortunate to share space with other Indigenous students, mentors, and elders from all over the country.
+The program not only prepared her for her career and the medical school application process but also increased her knowledge of community needs and values.

 About the Office for Education Diversity, Equity, and Inclusion